-ICE preparing targeted arrests in sanctuary cities, amplifying president’s campaign theme
+ICE preparing targeted arrests in ‘sanctuary cities,’ amplifying president’s campaign theme

 Cities and jurisdictions with sanctuary policies that eschew or prohibit coordination with ICE typically refuse to hold immigrants in jail longer than they are required to so that ICE officers can take them into custody.
 Such cities also do not help ICE by checking the legal status of suspects who are arrested or detained for minor offenses.

-ICE agents operating in sanctuary jurisdictions still may take custody of suspected immigration violators, but without local cooperation they face the added challenge of finding out when those individuals will be released from jail and do not have the benefit of a coordinated handoff.
+ICE agents operating in sanctuary jurisdictions still may take custody of suspected immigration violators, but without local cooperation, they face the added challenge of finding out when those individuals will be released from jail and do not have the benefit of a coordinated handoff.

 The policies, which have been adopted in many of the country’s largest cities, have a significant impact on ICE operations by limiting the number of potential deportees who can be easily taken into custody.

-According to the latest statistics, 70 percent of the arrests ICE makes occur after the agency has been notified about an immigrant’s pending release from jails or state prisons.
-ICE has lodged more than 160,000 of such “detainers” with local law enforcement agencies since 2019, the agency said.
+According to the latest statistics, 70 percent of the arrests ICE makes occur after the agency has been notified about an immigrant’s pending release from jail or state prison.
+ICE has lodged more than 160,000 such “detainers” with local law enforcement agencies since 2019, the agency said.

-Sanctuary policies also have worsened a large backlog of what ICE calls “at-large criminal and fugitive aliens ICE seeks to apprehend,” according to the agency.
+Sanctuary policies also have worsened a backlog of what ICE calls “at-large criminal and fugitive aliens ICE seeks to apprehend,” according to the agency.

-Officials in sanctuary jurisdictions say their policies preserve community trust in immigrant neighborhoods, where officers need local residents to report crimes and cooperate with local police without fear of being deported.
+Officials in sanctuary jurisdictions say their policies preserve community trust in immigrant neighborhoods, where officers need residents to report crimes and cooperate with local authorities without fear of being deported.

 The Trump administration has periodically threatened to run operations targeting sanctuary cities, including one plan to bus migrants from the border and release them in San Francisco and other Democratic-run jurisdictions.
-Trump also has threatened to strip those governments of federal funding.
+The president also has threatened to strip those governments of federal funding.

-White House officials pushed hard last year for a “family op” targeting migrant parents with children, but that effort did not yield the large volume of arrests Trump was seeking.
+White House officials pushed hard last year for a “family op” targeting migrant parents with children, but that effort did not yield the volume of arrests Trump was seeking.
 The president tipped off that operation, announcing it in a tweet.
 Some ICE officials privately attributed the operation’s underwhelming results to Trump’s boasting and indiscipline.

-Upon learning of prior operations, immigrants in numerous cities have gone deeper underground, fearing that they might be arrested and deported while their children — sometimes U.S. citizens — will be left behind.
+Upon learning of prior operations, undocumented immigrants in numerous cities have gone deeper underground, fearing that they might be arrested and deported while their children — sometimes U.S. citizens — will be left behind.

-The idea for a campaign publicizing criminal arrests in sanctuary jurisdictions has been floated repeatedly during the Trump administration, two officials said, and was under consideration actively this spring before the coronavirus pandemic.
+The idea for a campaign publicizing criminal arrests in sanctuary jurisdictions has been floated repeatedly during the Trump administration, two officials said, and was actively under consideration this spring before the coronavirus pandemic.
 After the outbreak, ICE deferred some of its enforcement plans, citing health risks, and during that time, the agency’s arrests dropped by about one-third, statistics show.

-The decision by then-acting director Matt Albence was popular with ICE personnel who worried about exposing their families to the virus, but Trump administration officials were irritated and wanted the president to be able to run on a campaign of tough enforcement, according to ICE and DHS officials who did not want to get in trouble with the White House.
+The decision by then-acting director Matt Albence was popular with ICE personnel who worried about exposing their families to the novel coronavirus, but Trump administration officials were irritated and wanted the president to be able to run on a campaign of tough enforcement, according to ICE and DHS officials who spoke on the condition of anonymity because they did not want to get into trouble with the White House.
 Albence retired last month.

 Alexei Woltornist, a DHS spokesman, said the department “does not comment on or confirm allegedly leaked operational plans.”